Spondylolisthesis is often caused by aging

 If you have been recommended for surgery but have concerns about undergoing a traditional open neck or back surgery, reach out to Laser Spine Institute.
 Our minimally invasive spine surgery uses a less than 1-inch incision and is a safer and effective alternative to traditional open spine procedures.^

-For a no-cost MRI review* to determine if you are a potential candidate for one of our procedures, contact our dedicated team of Spine Care Consultants today.
+For a no-cost MRI review* to determine if you are a potential candidate for one of our procedures, contact our dedicated team of Patient Empowerment Consultants today.